Haribo

 Haribo GmbH & Co.
-KG, doing business as Haribo (/ˈhærᵻboʊ/ HARR-ib-oh, /de/; stylized in all caps), is a German confectionery company founded by Hans Riegel Sr. It began in Kessenich, Bonn, Germany.
+KG (/de/, /ˈhærᵻboʊ/ HARR-ib-oh; stylized in all caps) is a German confectionery company founded by Hans Riegel Sr. It began in Kessenich, Bonn, Germany.
 The name "Haribo" is a syllabic abbreviation formed from Hans Riegel Bonn.
-The company created the first gummy candy in 1922 in the form of little gummy bears called Gummibärchen.
+The company created the first gummy candy in 1922 in the form of little gummy bears; this was later reworked into what became Goldbear which remains the company's flagship product.
 The current headquarters are in Grafschaft, Germany.